EpiphanySoft/watchable/README.md

 There are some minor differences in how the extra utilities work (such as `pipe`, `unify`, `all-off` and `has-listeners`).

-# Expanded API

-Watchable expands on the `event-emitter` API in the following ways:

- - Watchable ES6 base class.
- - Listener methods (not just functions).
- - Add/Remove multiple event listeners in one call.
- - Dynamic scope resolution.
- - Notification of transition to/from 0 listeners to events.
- - Flexible event relaying.

-## Preferred API

 The `event-emitter` API is based on ES5 "classes", but `watchable` exports a proper ES6 class.
 Also, as with `event-emitter`, you can just create instances and use them directly.

+## API Summary

+A summary of the `Watchable` API:

+ - ES6 base class
+ - Configurable instances
+ - Listener methods (not just functions)
+ - Add/Remove multiple event listeners in one call
+ - Dynamic scope resolution
+ - Notification when adding first listener to an event
+ - Notification when removing last listener to an event
+ - Flexible event relaying

-### Watchable Base Class
+## Watchable Base Class

 The `Watchable` class is a proper ES6 class from which you can derive: